 Flutist James Donahue enjoys a diverse career as an orchestral musician, soloist, and teacher.
 Since 2012 he has been principal flutist of the Evanston Symphony Orchestra under the direction of Lawrence Eckerling.
 James is also an active freelancer and regularly performs as a guest flutist with the Elgin, Rockford, and Elmhurst Symphony Orchestras and the Midwest Philharmonic.
 Prior engagements include performances with the San Antonio and Waco Symphony Orchestras, and the Lyric Opera of Waco.
-He performs regularly in various chamber ensemble combinations with the Midwest Fine Arts Society.
+In addition to frequent solo recitals and concerto performances, he performs in various chamber ensemble combinations with the Midwest Fine Arts Society.

 An enthusiastic advocate for new music, James has collaborated with a number of contemporary composers, including Helmut Lachenmann, Tamar Muskal, Lewis Nielsen, Warner Jepson, and Timothy McCormack.
 In May of 2008 he gave the premier performances of McCormack’s Tumma Pilvi for solo bass flute and chamber ensemble and Hammara Pilvi for solo bass flute; both works were dedicated to him.

 James maintains a strong interest in the ethnic flute traditions of the world and has given numerous lecture-recitals on the influence of the Japanese shakuhachi (an end-blown bamboo flute) on the contemporary flute compositions of Toru Takemitsu, Kazuo Fukishima, Toshio Hosokawa, Joji Yuasa, Shirish Korde, and Wil Offermans.
 In 2007 he was a recipient of the Masuda Shuho International Shakuhachi Scholarship, which allowed him to study the traditional Buddhist repertoire with shakuhachi master Michael “Chikuzen” Gould.
 James is currently working on transcribing selected traditional works for shakuhachi into western notation for performance on the modern flute.

 Increasingly in demand as an adjudicator, he has served on the juries of competitions for the Society of American Musicians, the Chicago Flute Club, and the Texas Music Educators Association.